FREQUENTLY ASKED QUESTIONS

 Answer: Class size ranges from 3 to 12 students in each class.
 The teacher-to-student ratio ranges between 1:3 to 1:8, depending on the level and the dynamics of the cohort.

-Answer: Currently, we have students studying at seven different levels.
+Answer: Currently, we have students studying at nine different levels.
 Beginner's levels are 1, 2 and 3, Intermediate levels are 4 and 5, and Advanced levels are 6, 7 and 8.
+We also offer a Level 0 (also known as: Junior Level 1) for children under the age of 6.

 Answer: During each class, our teachers pay very close attention to each student's energy level, mood, participation, and academic performance (i.e., the mastery of various content materials).
 And these information are assessed and documented after class for future evaluations.
 We also conduct individual parent-teacher meetings at the end of every semester.